alexnathanson/solar-protocol/installation-bookworm.md

-# Installation
+# Installation instructions for RPi OS Bookworm

-These are the original installation instructions.
-The automated installer stuff is untested and should not be used yet.
+Major changes in this version
+* Bookworm requires the use of a venv when using pip.
+* The 'wait for network at boot' option in raspi-config is no longer available.

 ## Hardware